Last Updated on October 26, 2021 by Lori

-If you’re planning a trip to Washington, D.C., you must plan some time to explore all that the quaint town of Old Town, Alexandria, Virginia has to offer!
+If you’re planning a trip to Washington, D.C., don’t miss exploring the quaint town of Old Town, Alexandria, Virginia!

-While there are so many things to see and do while you’re in Washington, D.C. that adding on another afternoon in your itinerary may seem impossible!
+There are so many things to see and do while you’re in Washington, D.C. that adding on to your itinerary might seem impossible!
 But, if you can spend at least an afternoon in “Old Town,” I promise, you will love it!

 What do I love about this quaint downtown area of Old Town Alexandria?
 I think what I love most about Alexandria is the fact that there’s something for everyone!

-We really found and fell in love with Old Town about four years ago while simply looking for a place to stop for a cup of coffee.
+We really found and fell in love with Old Town six years ago while simply looking for a place to stop for a cup of coffee.

 What we found was a “home away from home” so to speak as a year later, my daughter moved to Alexandria when she landed her job in Washington, D.C.